 b.
-Not more than once in each fiscal year, an employee hired prior to July 15, 1977, who, as of date of request, is eligible for Tier I paid retirement and who has accumulated unused sickhealthcare leave in excess of two hundred eighty (280) hours shall, upon request, receive a payoff for up to one-third (1/3) of all his or her accumulated sickhealthcare leave provided that the remaining balance is not reduced below two hundred eighty (280) hours.
-The percentage of sickhealthcare leave paid shall be computed based
+Not more than once in each fiscal year, an employee hired prior to July 15, 1977, who, as of date of request, is eligible for Tier I paid retirement and who has accumulated unused healthcare leave in excess of two hundred eighty (280) hours shall, upon request, receive a payoff for up to one-third (1/3) of all his or her accumulated healthcare leave provided that the remaining balance is not reduced below two hundred eighty (280) hours.
+The percentage of healthcare leave paid shall be computed based on years of continuous service in accordance with Section 1.D.3.a., above.
+The employee's healthcare leave balance will be reduced by the total number of hours elected and approved for payoff by the employee prior to the application of the eligible percentage described in Section 1.D.3.a.

-- on years of continuous service in accordance with Section 1.D.3.a., above.
-The employee's sickhealthcare leave balance will be reduced by the total number of hours elected and approved for payoff by the employee prior to the application of the eligible percentage described in Section 1.D.3.a. - c.
-Notwithstanding the provisions of 3.b., above, an employee hired prior to July 15, 1977, who, as of the date of request, is eligible for Tier I paid retirement and who has given irrevocable written notice of his or her intent to retire, may request that a payoff of his or her accumulated sickhealthcare leave be made to his or her deferred compensation account with the County to the maximum amount permitted under the regulations that govern deferred compensation programs and to the extent permitted under the provisions of 3.a., above.
+- c.
+Notwithstanding the provisions of 3.b., above, an employee hired prior to July 15, 1977, who, as of the date of request, is eligible for Tier I paid retirement and who has given irrevocable written notice of his or her intent to retire, may request that a payoff of his or her accumulated healthcare leave be made to his or her deferred compensation account with the County to the maximum amount permitted under the regulations that govern deferred compensation programs and to the extent permitted under the provisions of 3.a., above.
 Such request must be made at least thirty (30) calendar days prior to the effective date of his or her retirement.
 Such payoff shall be made prior to the effective date of the employee's retirement. - 4.
-Employees hired on or after July 15, 1977, shall not be eligible for any benefits provided by Paragraph D.3., above. - 5.
-Upon request of the County, negotiations shall be reopened to consider alternative sick leave incentive/control programs. - 46.
-When a person is reemployed in a regular or limited-term position, the Chief Human Resources Officer may, upon the request of the agency/department, apply the period of previous County continuous service for the purpose of determining healthcare_sick leave earning rates.
-Notwithstanding the above, if an employee separates from the County and is rehired within one year from the date of separation, previously accrued and unused paid healthcare_sick days shall be reinstated to the extent required by law.
-The employee will also be entitled to use those previously accrued and unused paid healthcare_sick days upon rehiring to the extent required by law.
+When a person is reemployed in a regular or limited-term position, the Chief Human Resources Officer may, upon the request of the agency/department, apply the period of previous County continuous service for the purpose of determining healthcare leave earning rates.
+Notwithstanding the above, if an employee separates from the County and is rehired within one year from the date of separation, previously accrued and unused paid healthcare days shall be reinstated to the extent required by law.
+The employee will also be entitled to use those previously accrued and unused paid healthcare days and to accrue additional paid healthcare days upon rehiring to the extent required by law.